 The IvyAchievement Counselors’ Guide to Indian College Applicants is meant for college admissions professionals, Indian parents and students, high-school counselors, and anyone curious about how and why Indian students come to the United States and Canada.
 It contains material already familiar to each audience, but from the perspective of an American counselor who has spent a great deal of time in India.
 Our founder and CEO Benjamin Stern spent May thru July 2016 and November 2016 thru February 2017 in India, getting to know Indian college applicants and families.

 The first time I visited India, I stepped out of the airport into heat.
 It was some of the worst Delhi had ever experienced; much of northern India was in the midst of a heat wave.
 The high temperature that day was 47 degrees Celsius – 117 degrees Fahrenheit.
-I had been through New York City “urban island” heat waves and the Dead Sea in Israel, but this was unlike anything I had ever experienced, even in a sauna.
+I had been through New York City “urban island” heat waves, Death Valley in Southern California, and the Dead Sea in Israel, but this was unlike anything I had ever experienced, even in a sauna.
 This was the kind of heat for which fanning yourself off doesn’t work (because the air is hotter than your skin, even with any cooling effect) and you feel it in your eyeballs.
 Fending off eager young men offering to help with my bags, I headed to my hotel in a run-down, non-air-conditioned van that seemed to be on its last legs.
 There were four lanes marked on the highway running into central Delhi, but somehow that supported seven lanes of traffic.
 Drivers honked as a matter of course to alert others to their presence; bumper stickers on vehicles with low rear visibility read “please use horn.”
 It was hot, it was loud, but it was exhilarating.

 The second time I visited India, I stepped out of the airport into smog.
 It was some of the worst Delhi had ever experienced; much of northern India was in the midst of polluted haze.
 For several days, the streets recalled bleak scenes from Alfonso Cuarón’s dystopian Children of Men.
 Visibility was limited to a few blocks.
 Even on a cloudless day, one would look upward and not be able to see the sky.
 This smog wasn’t a Los Angeles haze; it was like the evil twin brother of Karl, San Francisco’s gentle, rolling fog.
 Even after the smog cleared, the air remained turbid.
 I knew things were bad when, on a night I thought the air quality was relatively good, a friend visiting from the United States asked me, “how can you breathe here?”
 I longed for the clean air of Northern California.